+Lifting breasts and restoring youthful fullness is a common procedure because of changes that occur with aging and after pregnancy.
 Breast shape is complex, but the breast skin surface area to breast gland volume relationship greatly influence breast appearance.
-If pregnancy, nursing, weight loss, and/or aging have deflated, loosened, or lowered your breasts to a sagging position, mastopexy (breast lift) elevates them higher on the chest and fills them to a more youthful, round shape.
+If pregnancy, nursing, weight loss, and/or aging have deflated, loosened, or lowered your breasts to a sagging position, mastopexy (breast lift) elevates them higher on the chest and fills them to a naturally round shape.
 Implants can be added to increase size and fullness.
-Areola size can be enlarged or reduced, and nipple size can be reduced if necessary.
-Inverted nipples may be corrected.
+Areola size and nipple size can be adjusted if desired.
+Inverted nipples may be everted.